tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 Upon framing this `Use Case` we made the following key observation:

 (1) In these initial fitness requirements, some conditions are expressed as domain-specific thresholds or values, but we do not currently have BDQ Tests defined that evaluate those exact statements (as written):
-   * dwc:scientificName identified to species level,
+   * `dwc:scientificName` identified to species level,
-   * dwc:coordinateUncertaintyInMeters < 500,
+   * `dwc:coordinateUncertaintyInMeters` < 500,
-   * dwc:occurrenceStatus = "present",
+   * `dwc:occurrenceStatus` = "present",
-   * dwc:year or dwc:eventDate within provided temporal limits.
+   * `dwc:year` or `dwc:eventDate` within provided temporal limits.

-Most of the included Tests evaluate for more general conditions than the specific requirements stated in the Use Case.
+Most of the included Tests evaluate for more general conditions than the specific requirements stated in the `Use Case`.
 For example, VALIDATION_OCCURRENCESTATUS_STANDARD checks that the value of `dwc:occurrenceStatus` is valid according to a configured source authority, but it does not check that the value is "present".
 Similarly, VALIDATION_COORDINATEUNCERTAINTY_INRANGE checks that the value of `dwc:coordinateUncertaintyInMeters` is within a configured numeric range, but it does not check that it is less than 500 m.

 This highlights the key issue: a `Use Case` can state fitness requirements that are more specific than the currently agreed BDQ Tests can check.
-When that happens, we have two options: (1) define additional BDQ Tests (only when broadly useful), or (2) refine the Use Case fitness requirements so they are expressed in terms that existing BDQ Tests can evaluate (often by relying on configurable source authorities and configurable thresholds).
-The updated bdqval:SDM-Trees example below illustrates option (2).
+When that happens, we have two options: (1) define additional BDQ Tests (only when broadly useful), or (2) refine the `Use Case` fitness requirements so they are expressed in terms that existing BDQ Tests can evaluate (often by relying on configurable source authorities and configurable thresholds).
+The updated `bdqval:SDM-Trees` example below illustrates option (2).
 The [Tutorial](../tutorial/index.md) illustrates option (1) adding new tests to meet the requirements.

 We also observed that: